 Incorporating social media and email into your CTAs can really help boost engagement.
 Just be careful when you take that next step and put CTAs featuring apps like WhatsApp and Slack on your site.
 The tech isn’t always flawless.

-9. CTAs can be used as navigation tools
+9. Use CTAs as navigation tools